The best way to catch salmon is on an Alaskan Cruise to Ketchikan, Alaska

 Join our Inner Circle and “Like” us on Facebook

 Linda Brandt joined the team at CruiseExperts.com in November 2011.
 She has been working with the marketing team in many capacities.
 Her new role is to pass on the expertise of the agency to help travelers understand the world of cruising through blogging.
-She studied journalism and writing in college and was a writer and member of the edit board for The Campus newspaper for two years at the College of the Sequoias.
+She studied journalism and writing in college and was a writer for The Campus newspaper for two years at the College of the Sequoias.
+She is also currently working on her Bachelor’s degree.